crytic/attacknet/session_notes/aug-11.md

 Start @ 10:03am

 Replay blocks rate hit 1.25, which is kinda in line with the previous -10m test.
 This suggests there may be limitations as to how well this attack works.

+todo: we should set min peers to 1 for lighthouse